mudita/MuditaOS/harmony_changelog.md

 ### Fixed
 * Fixed message shown when entering alarm sound list after deleting selected alarm file
+* Fixed invalid accusative form in meditation summary in Polish

 ### Added
 * Added label with the name of the application on the countdown screens